SWENGG4Y2024/.github/Assignment 1/StakeHolders.md

 This comprehensive stakeholder analysis highlights the various individuals and groups involved in the "WORTHIFY.ME: Salary Predictor" project, their roles, and their interests.
 Each stakeholder plays a critical role in ensuring the project's success and the delivery of a valuable, high-quality product.

-## 8. IEEE Guidelines
-The adherence to IEEE (Institute of Electrical and Electronics Engineers) guidelines, especially concerning software design, system architecture, and data handling.
-IEEE guidelines provide a framework for industry best practices, offering structured approaches to software and systems develop